firstdraft/guides/loops-in-ruby.md

 So, while `while` is neat to know about, the most important looping method that you need to understand right now is `.each`.

-The block variable `|num|` part takes a bit to get your head around — it's just a name we make up for use within the `do`/`end` to talk about each element in the array as the loop is being executed.
+The block variable `|num|` part takes a bit to get your head around — it's just a name we make up for use within the `do` and `end` block to talk about each element in the array as the loop is being executed.
 I could have called it `zebra` if I wanted to.

 Soon, you'll be putting both HTML and Ruby together to create beautiful pages with code that looks something like this: